 - feeling sick or having an acute infection on or before the day of your appointment

-- being pregnant or having given birth within the past six weeks
+- being pregnant or having given birth within the past 6 weeks

 - receiving a tattoo or piercing within the past year

-- getting a blood transfusion or organ transplant in the past year
+- getting a blood transfusion or an organ transplant in the past year

 - having HIV or testing positive for hepatitis B or C

-- having had leukemia, lymphoma, or other blood cancers
+- having had leukemia, lymphoma, or other cancers of the blood

-- being a man who’s had sexual contact with other men within the past year
+- being a male who’s had sexual contact with other males within the past 3 months

 Even though smoking doesn’t disqualify you from donating blood, it can eventually lead to conditions that can be disqualifiers for blood donation.
 These can include:

-- Cancers.
-You can’t donate if you’re currently being treated for cancer or if you’ve had leukemia or lymphoma.
-People who’ve had other types of cancer may need to wait one year after successful treatment.
+- Cancers: You cannot donate if you’re currently being treated for cancer or if you’ve had leukemia or lymphoma.
+People who’ve had other types of cancer may need to wait 1 year after successful treatment.

-- Heart and lung disease.
-If you’re actively having symptoms of a heart or lung condition, you’re not eligible for donation.
-Additionally, if you’ve had a heart attack or stroke, you may need to wait up to six months before donating.
+- Heart and lung disease: If you’re actively having symptoms of a heart or lung condition, you’re not eligible for donation.
+Additionally, if you’ve had a heart attack or stroke, you may need to wait up to 6 months before donating.

 After donation, several mandatory laboratory tests are performed on the blood before it’s banked.
-These tests include things such as:
+They include: